Ian Happ Player Props: Cubs vs. Phillies

 Ian Happ At The Plate

-- Happ has 71 hits and an OBP of .389, both of which are tops among Chicago hitters this season.
+- Happ leads Chicago with 71 hits and an OBP of .384 this season.

-- Among qualifying hitters in MLB play, he ranks 64th in batting average, 10th in on-base percentage, and 83rd in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 72nd, his on-base percentage ranks 11th, and he is 86th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.